Bubsy in Claws Encounters of the Furred Kind: Development

 Designer Michael Berlyn had previously designed adventure video games, such as Altered Destiny and Les Manley in: Search for the King, prior to his work on Bubsy.
 Eventually burning out on the genre, he came across the original Sonic the Hedgehog and ended up playing it 14 hours a day, for a whole week, in order to find inspiration to do his own take on it.
-Development of the game began in 1991.
+Development of the game began on December 6, 1991.
 Earlier sketches show Bubsy wearing shoes which were omitted in the final design.
-The Genesis version, which was the first one being worked on, was to be released in late 1992 but Accolade's legal troubles with Sega caused the game to be delayed.
+The Genesis version, which was the first one being worked on, was to be released in September 1992, but Accolade's legal troubles with Sega caused the game to be delayed.
 After artists Beckett Gladney and Ken Macklin constructed the backgrounds and character animations respectively on a PC program, a group named Solid Software went on to program them for the Super NES.

-Director John Skeel said in an interview that they want to create a game as fast as Sonic and as deep as Mario.
-They also planned the game to be easy to play but hard to master.
+Director John Skeel said in an interview that they wanted to create a game "as fast as Sonic and as deep as Mario" that would be easy to play but hard to master.
 He also had difficulty finding a good voice for the main character.
 After weeks of searching through voice talent tapes, Skeel received a call from Brian Silva who aided trying to find a suitable voice, until Skeel tried speeding up a recording of Silva's voice, which took inspiration from Looney Tunes characters like Daffy Duck and Bugs Bunny, and added to the end result of Bubsy's design.
 Bubsy's catchphrase, "What could possibly go wrong?", was derived from the development team's quip.

-In December 1992, some children who reside near Accolade's office in San Jose, California, were invited to have pizza, soda, and to test play the game.
+In December 1992, some children who resided near Accolade's office in San Jose, California, were invited to have pizza, soda, and to playtest the game.
 The children were also asked to comment on the game's aspects.
 Their suggestion to add more secret paths was picked up, resulting in the inclusion of some underground tube ways in the first level.

 A group of 20+ people worked on the game.
-During the programming of the game to the Super NES, one of the hazards in the game was catnip that could drive Bubsy mad.
+During the programming of the Super NES version of the game, one of the hazards in the game was catnip that could drive Bubsy mad.
 This was replaced with banana peels because of Nintendo's censorship policies.
 The game was developed and released concurrently for the Super NES and Genesis, with each version looking and sounding almost identical.